JamesTheGiblet/Project-Flux/README.md

-# 🚀 SOVEREIGN ENGINE: Flux
+# 🚀 SOVEREIGN ENGINE: Flux (MVP Release)

 Hackable.
 Modular.
 Yours.
 Every line of code is an invitation.

+> **This is the Minimum Viable Product (MVP) release of the Sovereign Engine.** It's a fully functional, playable, and hackable proof of concept demonstrating our vision for "sovereign software."
+We invite you to dive in, break things, and see the potential for yourself.

 Welcome to Sovereign Engine, a game framework designed from the ground up to empower creators with total control.
 This isn't an engine; it's a living manifesto for digital sovereignty, challenging the notion of software as a black box.
 Here, every pixel is hackable, every rule is rewritable, and every system is explicitly yours to command.
 Dive in, modify, and reclaim your digital creative freedom.